 Then, we end the video with a thorough guided process of checking out and walking out into the streets of the city with a panoramic shot of the once beautiful Toys ‘R’ Us monument.
-It truly is, one of the coolest videos I’ve seen in a long time and proper high-fives to this Youtuber for unearthing this gem and sharing it to the world!
+It truly is, one of the coolest videos I’ve seen in a long time, and proper high-fives to this Youtuber for unearthing this gem and sharing it with the world!

 Enjoy as much as I did Nostalgic Nuggets!